Mrajpatel/Microbrewery_Brewing_Process/README.md

 # MicrobreweryBrewingProcess
-This application outputs the JavaScript object emitted by generator.js script on client page, it uses Vuex components and vue store.
+This application outputs the JavaScript object emitted using Redis Pub/Sub channel (generator.js), on client page it uses Vuex components and vue store to output the object in table format.